Join our volunteer team

 Community Service Workers:

 Need volunteer hours for community service?
-We are able to host you to get hours needed if they are for a non-violent offense.
+We host those needing to serve hours for non-violent offenses only.

 We have a specific application for court hours.
 Look at our options and submit that application here.